What is COUNTER compliant data? What does COUNTER stand for? Why is COUNTER compliant data important?

 Taylor & Francis report COUNTER compliant data through Taylor & Francis Online, and we also provide COUNTER compliant usage data in our reports to journal editors.

-Every few years, the Code of Conduct is updated (Release 5 will be officially launching in early 2019), so that usage reporting stays up-to-date.
+Every few years, the Code of Conduct is updated, so that usage reporting stays up-to-date.

 It is very important to librarians that they can compare like-for-like data across different publishers.
 When it comes to evaluating cost-per-download for renewals, making a new purchase, or generally analyzing product usage, librarians rely on accurate and fair reporting from all publishers in the market.
 Therefore, the COUNTER compliancy stamp is well-respected by this community.